Dr Richard Stein

 Dana is a newly graduated RN originally from Otago.
 She has moved to Wellington earlier this year to start her nursing career with hopes of becoming an IBD nurse in the future.
 Being diagnosed with Crohn’s Disease in 2009 introduced her to the medical field and sparked a career in nursing.

 Dana has volunteered at the last two camps and is excited to be more involved with CCNZ and focus on what we as an organisation can offer youth in New Zealand with IBD.

 Dr Malcolm Arnold

-Malcolm Arnold is a Scotsman, born in Falkirk in 1961, who graduated MB ChB from Glasgow University in 1984.
-Trained in General Medicine and Gastroenterology in Portsmouth, Southampton and Manchester, then saw the light and moved to Hawera NZ in 1994, then to Hawkes Bay in 2000.
+Malcolm Arnold is a Scotsman, born in Falkirk in 1961, who graduated MB ChB from Glasgow University in 1984, trained in General Medicine and Gastroenterology in Portsmouth, Southampton and Manchester, then saw the light and moved to Hawera NZ in 1994, then to Hawkes Bay in 2000.
+He moved to Christchurch in March 2020.
 He is passionate about gastroenterology, particularly endoscopy, and quality in that field.
-He is HOD in gastro in Hawkes Bay Fallen Soldiers Memorial Hospital, Hastings; Clinical Lead for the National Endoscopy Quality Improvement Programme (NEQIP); and a member of the board of Crohn's & Colitis New Zealand.
-He is President of the NZ Society of Gastroenterology and proud father of Kristina and Scott and has recently become a grandfather of the beautiful Luca Kotare Harris.
+He is a gastroenterologist and enodoscopist in Christchurch Hospital, is Clinical Lead for the National Endoscopy Quality Improvement Programme (NEQIP) and a member of the board of Crohn's & Colitis New Zealand.
+He is President of the NZ Society of Gastroenterology and proud father of Kristina and Scott and has became grandfather to the beautiful Luca Kotare Harris in November 2017.
 He rides (and occasionally spectacularly crashes) motorcycles, and relishes Hawkes Bay reds.
-He has volunteered as a medic and photographer at four previous Camp Purples, and will be there again in the Kapiti Coast in January 2020.
+He has volunteered as a medic and photographer at five previous Camp Purples, and will be there again at the next camp in January 2021.

 Professor Andrew Day,